 For example, children suffer as a result of the conflict.
-(Aside from therapy bills, your children may have a lifetime of emotional cost if exposed to conflict.
-It’s always best to reduce their exposure to conflict.)
+(Aside from therapy bills, your children may have a lifetime of emotional cost if exposed to conflict.)
 Instead of fighting, reducing the conflict by finding solutions to problems greatly reduces the impact on the kids.

 Also, people going through a divorce feel a huge amount of stress as it is.
 Conflict just adds to that stress.
 With a resolution through mediation, people are more knowledgeable about how to resolve issues without harming each other, their children, and others, while experiencing peace.

 Does mediation sound like the right process for you?

 If so, then give us a call at 858-410-0144 to schedule your first session now.